Pasu4/Mindustry-Logic-Compiler/README.md

 # Mindustry Logic Compiler
-Mindustry Logic Compiler is a compiler for a high-level programming language that compiles to Mindustry Logic.
+Mindustry Logic Compiler is a compiler for High-Level Mindustry Logic (HLMlog), a high-level programming language that compiles to Mindustry Logic.
+It tries to make Mindustry Logic easier to write.
 ## Syntax
 ### Comments
 A comment is opened by ```//``` and closed by a semicolon.
 Compiler comments are opened with ```///``` and don't show up in the compiled code.